aayushk614/pytorch_connectomics/projects/microCT/README.md

 All the scripts needed for this tutorial can be found at ``pytorch_connectomics/projects/microCT``.
 Need to pass the argument ``--config-file configs/projects/microCT/configs/CT-Fly-No-Augmentation.yaml`` during training and inference to load the required configurations for this task.

-#.
-Get the dataset:
+## Get the dataset:

     Download the dataset from our server:

             http://rhoana.rc.fas.harvard.edu/dataset/

-#.
-Run the training script:
+## Run the training script:

         $ source activate py3_torch
         $ CUDA_VISIBLE_DEVICES=0,1,2,3 python -u projects/microCT/main.py \
           --config-file projects/microCT/configs/CT-Fly-No-Augmentation.yaml

-#.
+## Run the training script:
  Visualize the training progress:

         $ tensorboard --logdir runs

-#.
-Run inference on test image volume:
+## Run inference on test image volume:

         $ source activate py3_torch
         $ CUDA_VISIBLE_DEVICES=0,1,2,3 python -u projects/microCT/main.py \